Yuichiroh/nuimode/README.md

-# NUIMO manager
+# Nuimode

-A Scala library for customizing NUIMO on OSX.
+A Scala library for customizing Nuimo on OSX.

 You can implement your own event handler for each particular application by implementing `NuimoHandler` trait.
-The library also provides useful methods for sending keystrokes and executing applescript.
+The library provides some useful functions for handling Nuimo.
-The library is implemented using Scala.js and intended for developers using Scala language.
+Currently implemented functions are for

+* Reading battery information
+* Typing keystrokes
+* Executing applescripts
+* Handling events of a (multiple-) click, swipes, rotations, and fly actions (incl. height info.)
+* Sending an LED image to Nuimo

-The software includes some example handlers:
+The library  includes some example handlers:
 * Volume controller (DefaultHandler)
 * iTunes controller (DefaultHandler)
 * Google chrome YouTube controller (GoogleChromeHandler)